microsoft/TypeScript-Handbook/pages/quick-start/react-webpack.md

 ```

 Notice that we're including files from within `node_modules`.
-React and React-DOM's npm packages include standalone `.js` files that you can include in a web page.
+React and React-DOM's npm packages include standalone `.js` files that you can include in a web page, and we're referencing them directly to get things moving faster.
-Feel free to copy these files to another direction, or alternatively, host them on a content delivery network (CDN).
+Feel free to copy these files to another directory, or alternatively, host them on a content delivery network (CDN).
 Facebook makes CDN-hosted versions of React available, and you can [read more about that here](http://facebook.github.io/react/downloads.html#development-vs.-production-builds).

 # Add a TypeScript configuration file